OmPrakashSahoo416/Productivity-Full-Stack/README.md

 **TaskWeave**

 TaskWeave is a powerful and flexible organization management application designed to streamline productivity with a focus on simplicity and customization.
-Built using modern web technologies, TaskWeave offers a rich set of features, including board management, drag-and-drop lists, and robust authentication, all fully deployed and accessible online.
+Built using modern web technologies, TaskWeave offers a rich set of features, including board management, drag-and-drop lists, organization management and robust authentication, all fully deployed and accessible online.

 **🌐 Live Demo**